littlezaide/haggadah/02_beforethemeal.md

 Tonight, we celebrate so calmly and safely and joyfully as a happy generation, remembering nights of anxiety and our people's suffering in former times.
 Cruel mobs were ready to rush upon our ancestors, and to destroy their homes and the fruits of their labors.
 Undauntedly they clung to faith in the ultimate triumph of right and of freedom.
 Champions, they marched from one Egypt into another—driven hastily, their property a prey to the rapacious foe, with their bundles on their shoulders, and faith in their hearts.

-While enjoying our liberty, let's strive secure ours and everyone's pysical, spiritual, and intellectual freedoms for all time.
+While enjoying our liberty, let's strive secure ours and everyone's physical, spiritual, and intellectual freedoms for all time.

 ## Blessings ##